nexthink-oss/gitea-mirror/README.md

 2. Environment variables (`SOURCE_TOKEN`, `TARGET_TOKEN`)
 3. Configuration file (`token` under `source` or `target`)
 4. Interactive prompt (if none of the above are provided)

+Security warning: if `public-source: false` is set, then the target Gitea instance will embed the supplied source token within its local repository configuration in order to support synchronization.

 ## Examples